 Explores the legal implications of ownership of real property as it relates to new construction and existing improvements.
 Includes the nature of real property, estates in land, transfer , encumbrances, restrictions, and contracts.
 Discusses ownership, settlement, taxation, finance, valuation and appraisal.

 Introduces 3D architectural models for cost estimating, clash detection, collaboration between multiple disciplines and documenting and quantifying project data.
 Covers model design theory, parametric modeling methods, generation of residential and commercial construction plans and details sufficient for cost estimating, building components and systems, and manipulation of model information.
 Software fee of $5 applies.
-Lab access fee of $45 applies.
+Lab access fee of $45 for computers applies.

 Utilizes appropriate construction documents such as contracts, waivers, change orders, employee documents and specifications.
 Addresses the dispute process in the United States and the contractual relationship associated with construction project delivery methods.

 Introduces best management practices in the construction industry pertaining to resource optimization.
 Utilizes construction planning and problem solving tools on real world construction issues.
 Identifies and quantifies waste in the industry and determines appropriate methods to eliminate such.
 Discusses lean philosophy and its impact on construction projects and the industry.
-Lab access fee of $45 applies.
+Lab access fee of $45 for computers applies.

 Designed for senior Construction Management and related majors.
 Involves execution of a construction project case simulation covering all aspects of construction management for either heavy civil, commercial or residential projects.
 Engages students with local representatives from the construction industry.
 Requires a written project report and oral presentations.
 Software fee of $5 applies.
-Lab access fee of $45 applies.
+Lab access fee of $45 for computers applies.

 Provides exposure to emerging technologies and topics of current interest in Construction.
 Varies each semester depending upon the state of technology.
 May be repeated for a maximum of 6 credits toward graduation.